siddhi-io/www/en/docs/docs/query-guide.md

  *  **Right outer join**

-    This is similar to a left outer join and the `Right outer join` keyword is used to join two streams while producing all right stream events to the output.
+    This is similar to a `left outer join` and the `right outer join` keyword is used to join two streams while producing all right stream events to the output.

     It generate output in all cases where the right stream triggers the join operation even if there are no matching events in the left stream window.